opsmop/opsmop/docs/source/language.rst

     from opsmop.core.easy import *

-If you had written your own types, or wanted to pull in any python library at all, you could also import them here.
+If you had written your own *Types*, or wanted to pull in any python library at all, you could also import them here.

 All *Policy* files must contain a 'main()' function which returns either a *Policy* object or a list of *Policy* objects.
 This main function does not need to be surrounded in the usual 'if __name__' pattern commonly found in Python files,